Karlfunhouse/overlook/README.md

 ## Challenges
 * Using fetch was a tricky part of this project, especially when booking a room or deleting a booking.
 Being able to update the DOM with the data as soon as it changed was particularly challenging.
 * Making use of a domUpdates class which hosted all DOM updates methods.
 Each class method calls the corresponding domUpdate method which ended up being a bit of a confusing web to navigate.
-* Utilizing the domUpdates class also made it challenging to work on testing later in the project.
-Though all classes were set up and tested at the start of the project, incorporating the domUpdates method (and this jQuery) gave a persistent error that the window was not defined and thus the test suite could not run.
-I spent over 5 hours on the last day trying to debug this and was unable to figure it out.
+* Importing the hotelFetch function from the index.html into the Guest.js & Manager.js classes broke my testing suite giving me an error saying the Window was not defined.
+12 hours of debugging later I was able to figure it out.

 ## Future Iterations
 * Implementing media queries to be responsive across multiple devices